Skip to Content

 Step 4: Roll out each piece of dough into ropes.
 Once you form them into a bagel shape, you’ll be able to see if you need to roll them out longer.
 Pinch the edges together to create the bagel shape.

-Step 5: Brush each bagel with an egg wash, then add the seasoning/topping of your choice.
+Step 5: Brush each bagel with an egg wash, then add the bagel seasoning of your choice.

 Step 6: Air fry at 350 degrees for 10 minutes.
 After 8 minutes, flip the bagels to cook them for the final 2 minutes.
 As you can see in the below photo, the bottoms of the bagels are light, so flipping them for the final 2 minutes allows the entire bagel to have an even cook.

-Step 7: Let the protein bagels sit for 10-15 minutes so they firm up inside, then slice and enjoy!
+Step 7: Let the protein bagels sit for 10-15 minutes so they firm up inside before slicing.

 Even with the addition of protein powder into these bagels, the inside stays soft and tender, exactly the way a bagel should be…